Aarya5122/swito-food/README.md

 ## What I Learnt

+This is a landing page for a restaurant client created using HTML5 and CSS3 which helped me understand the CSS Position property, flexbox concepts, and background properties and how to handle SVG.
 Here I got a chance to explore the CSS Position Property.
 After quite a bit of hit and trail I got a clarity on the values on what to use when.
 I had also explored about flexbox.
 Overall It was a great experience.

+## Meta data about project

+**Site Type**: *Static*
+**Responsive**: ❌

 ## Live Link